EconomicScienceInstitute/computational-economics-mahjong-yixuan/README.md

    - Current turn indicator

 3. **Meld Information**
-   - Exposed melds (Pung only in this variant)
+   - Exposed melds (Chow and Pung)
    - Number of melds per player

 #### 2.3.2 Action Space
 1. **Regular Actions**
    - Discard: Choose 1 from hand (13-14 options)
    - Pung: Form triplet from opponent's discard (binary choice)
+   - Chow: Form sequence from opponent's discard (binary choice)
    - Win: Declare win (binary choice)

 2. **Action Constraints**
-   - Can only Pung when opponent discards
+   - Can only Pung or Chow when opponent discards
    - Can only discard when hand has 14 tiles
    - Can only win with valid winning hand